vkodithala/sign-sight/README.md

 ## What it does

-Sign-Sight is a pair of smartglasses that allow deaf users to translate their ASL signs into spoken audio in real-time.
+Sign-Speak is a pair of smartglasses that allow deaf users to translate their ASL signs into spoken audio in real-time.

 Most existing solutions focus on translation from the reader's perspective, and to our knowledge there isn't anyone working on translating ASL from the signer's perspective.
 Evidence for this is the lack of labelled data for back-of-hand ASL signs, which is a challenge that we overcame early in the project (see "Challenges we ran into").

 Built with MediaPipe's hand-tracking neural network and hosted on NVIDIA's Jetson Nano, the glasses extract precise hand landmarks, process them through a custom neural network trained on our custom ASL dataset focused only on backside hand movements, and deliver instant voice translations via an attached speaker.
-Our CV and speech-to-text models are hosted completely **on device**, making Sign-Sight a true Edge AI product pushing the frontiers of accessibility tech.
+Our CV and speech-to-text models are hosted completely **on device**, making Sign-Speak a true Edge AI product pushing the frontiers of accessibility tech.

 Our goal is to empower the deaf community to communicate freely and create a world where every conversation transcends the barriers of sound.

 ## How we built it

 There weren't any available datasets for back-of-hand ASL signs, so the first step in training our model was to create one.
-To do so, we developed some [scripts](https://github.com/vkodithala/sign-sight/tree/main/data-collection) that took and labelled nearly 6,000 pictures of our own hands while we were signing the 26 letters of the ASL alphabet (along with some useful stopwords).
+To do so, we developed some [scripts](https://github.com/vkodithala/sign-speak/tree/main/data-collection) that took and labelled nearly 6,000 pictures of our own hands while we were signing the 26 letters of the ASL alphabet (along with some useful stopwords).
 We then used Google's MediaPipe models to translate these pictures into 21 coordinates representing the joints in the model's hands ("landmarks").
 Our last step was to apply random scaling, rotation, and Gaussian noise to the extracted landmarks and train a feed-forward neural network that classifies ASL signs from inputted hand landmark data.

 The brains of our operation rely on the small but powerful NVIDIA Jetson Orin Nano upon which our computer vision model runs, allowing our users to use SignSight wherever they want.
 We packaged our image classification model into a .onnx file and uploaded it onto our Jetson to run inference.
 The Jetson itself is connected to a webcam that captures input, passes it through the model to detect what letters the user is signing in succession, and then uses [Piper](https://github.com/rhasspy/piper) for on-device text-to-speech translation, sending the audio to a miniature Bluetooth speaker connected to the frames.

 We 3D-printed our glasses based on custom CAD designs to allow for the mounting of a webcam in the temple area, and fashioned an elastic band around the back of the frames with a Bluetooth speaker to enable the sound output of the TTS translation.
-Users are meant to carry the Jetson Nano (which is housed in a custom 3D-printed case) in their pocket, allowing them to use Sign-Sight's technology anywhere on Earth.
+Users are meant to carry the Jetson Nano (which is housed in a custom 3D-printed case) in their pocket, allowing them to use Sign-Speak's technology anywhere on Earth.

 ## Challenges we ran into